rickmansfield/LambdaEats/README.md

    `useRouteMatch` hook helps determin if a given component is on a certain page.
 It's useful in conditions when we need to know somwthing specific related to whether we're on a particular route or not.

 2. How would you explain form validation to someone who has never programmed before?

-   - **ANSWER**
-   - Its a way to ensure the users actions align with the creators intentions at the server level.
-It prevents mistakes and some malice intentions from users.
-The server can be programmed to respond with hints for the required actions such as checking a box for terms or filling in an email or a name of a certain minimal maximum length.

 3. In 1-2 sentences, define end to end testing.

-   - **ANSWER**
-   - For context unit testing tests a specific block of code and is a fast result.
-This might be as simple as a console.log().
-But E2E end-to-end is not just at the local level it is from the front end to the back end examining the user experience to ensure the user can "...accomplish an action..."
-We attempt to mimic the users interactions simulating real events like clicking, scrolling, providing data in fields etc. It makes sure we catch as many problems as practical before live production.

 ## Instructions

 ### Task 1: Project Set Up

-- [x] Create a forked copy of this project
-- [x] Add your team lead as collaborator on Github
-- [x] Clone your OWN version of the repository (Not Lambda's by mistake!)
+- [ ] Clone your OWN version of the repository (Not mine or Bloom Institute of Technology's by mistake!).
-- [x] Create a new branch: `git checkout -b <firstName-lastName>`
-- [x] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly
-- [x] Push commits: `git push origin <firstName-lastName>`
+- [ ] Simply copy the zip file and then unzip it on your local machine and use your favorite IDE to get rolling.
+- [ ] You will need to npm install and npm start in a terminal of your choice.

 ### Task 2: Project Requirements

-Your finished project must include all of the following requirements:
+Your finished project should include all of the following requirements:

 - [ ] A homepage that has a "/" route and links to your form (button, nav bar, or any other type of link is acceptable but must have an id of "order-pizza")
 - [ ] A order form that has a "/pizza" route and shows the form